jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a non-resident settlor becomes resident in New Zealand, see section HC 30.
   (b)
 When this section does not apply
-(1B) This section does not apply if the relevant change in circumstances is a charitable trust failing to meet the requirements to derive exempt income under section CW 41 or CW 42 (which relate to charities).
+(1B) This section does not apply if the relevant change in circumstances is a trust that is a tax charity failing to meet the requirements to derive exempt income under section CW 41 or CW 42 (which relate to charities).
 Instead, see sections HR 11 and HR 12 (which relate to non-exempt charities).
 Person able to make choice
 (2) The choice given in subsections (3) and (4) is to be made by the person who is liable to satisfy the income tax liability of the trustee.
 Establishing cost of trust property